nikavgeros/nikavgeros/README.md

 🚀 **Full Stack ML Engineer | Data Enthusiast | ETL Specialist**

-👋 Hello, I'm Nikos Avgeros, a seasoned Full Stack Machine Learning Engineer, and Data Engineer based in Greece.
-Currently shaping the future at Squaredev, contributing to the EU SUNRISE project with cutting-edge time series prediction models for critical infrastructures in the water and health sectors.
+👋 Hello, I'm Nikos Avgeros, an experienced Software Developer in Artificial Intelligence with a proven working experience of 3 years in software as well as Machine Learning.
+An extrovert developer who enjoys creating applications through Python, Java, SQL, and Langchain and well-grounded in Object-Oriented languages.
+Passionate towards new technologies and driven towards developing efficient and robust IT architectures especially in the field of Machine Learning and Artificial intelligence.
+Optimistic and continuously learning on ongoing innovation in software solving development and AI with hands-on experience in data processing utilizing Apache Airflow, PySpark, and ETL alongside software utilization of FastAPI, Django, Docker, Kubernetes, Git, MLflow and Elastic Search.

 🔧 **Tech Toolbox:**
    - **Languages:** Python, SQL, JavaScript